ARLab-VT/ArmHapticExoskeleton/Psuedo_State_Machine.md

-## Psuedo code for the Psychophysics tool
+# Psuedo code for the Psychophysics tool
-# Key variables to run nested state machines

 import libraries
 define variables